All the ‘Bridgerton’ houses and where to find them in real life

 Clyvedon Castle, home to the Duke and Duchess of Hasting

-Daphne and Simon’s house, where the couple retreats for their honeymoon in the first season, is a massive estate that goes by the name Clyvedon Castle.
+Daphne and Simon’s house, where the couple retreats for their honeymoon in the first season, is a massive estate that goes by the name of Clyvedon Castle.

 The rightful inheritance of the Duke of Hastings, the castle is supposedly the biggest residence in Clyvedon village, which Simon starts spearheading soon after their arrival at the estate.